Documentation

 2. Otherwise, if it looks like an ISBN-13, match against books.isbn13.

 3. Otherwise, do a fuzzy title match scoped to the caller's library (i.e. through their user_books rows).
-The agent should have already added the book — Libris will not silently search the global catalog.
+The agent should have already added the book by lookup or manual creation — Libris will not silently search the global catalog while resolving refs.

 REST endpoints take a UUID directly.
 The fuzzy-match convenience is an MCP affordance only.